dpplweb/dppl-content/_posts/christina/0408-01-01-genealogy.md

 Find newspaper obituaries and death notices from newspapers across the country.
 Chicago Tribune obituaries are in Chicago Tribune from ProQuest.

 ### Chicago Tribune - ProQuest Historical Newspapers
 Read the newspaper full text from 1849-1989.
-Includes photographs and advertisements.
+The pages include photographs and advertisements.

 ### Chicago Tribune
 Read the newspaper full-text from 1985 to the present.
 Obituaries from 2000 to the present are included.